May 22, 2020

 Today, 45% of gamers are women and girls.
 In fact, the most avid mobile gamers are middle-aged women.
 How’s that for a paradigm shift?

 For brands who want to start marketing in the gaming industry, this is great news.
 The massive numbers of Gen Xers and Millennials online offer companies partnerships with people who actually have disposable income.

 The YouTube duo, Rose and Rosie have a following of over 1 million on their page Rose Ellen Dix, which touches on lifestyle topics like relationship advice and LGBT issues.
 They have managed to leverage this following to promote their other page, Let’s Play Games, where Rose and Rosie do game walkthroughs and explore games on a live stream for their loyal audience.

 While many male gamers gravitate towards battle games and car racing, companies who align themselves with women’s interests may find partnerships that come with a more diverse audience.

 The rise of video marketing goes hand-in-hand with the growth of the gaming industry.
 Video content gets more engagement and influences more consumers.
-Studies from Smart Insights assert that video content will account for 78% of all the data traffic in the world in 2019.
+Studies from Smart Insights assert that video content will account for 82% of all the data traffic in the world by 2022.

-Gamers happily while away hours watching gaming videos, with 48% of gamers on YouTube admitting they actually spend more time watching others play.
+Gamers happily while away hours watching gaming videos, with most gamers on YouTube, Twitch and other platforms spending more time watching others play.